 Accidents happen.
-All of us deleted or have lost some important data or, in this exact case, photos, because of wrong click or tap/software malfunction/hardware meltdown.
-A couple of years ago that may have been a problem, but nowadays you can backup everything.
+All of us deleted or have lost some important data or, in this exact case, photos, because of a wrong click or tap/software malfunction/hardware meltdown.
+A couple of years ago that may have been a problem, but nowadays you can back up everything.

 And when we say ‘back up’, we don’t mean copy to PC storage or burn to a disk.
-Every iPhone/iPad user can backup and automatically encrypt complete data to the iCloud online storage.
-And today we’ll explain how to access and retrieve accidently deleted photos from iCloud.
+Every iPhone/iPad user can back up and automatically encrypt complete data to the iCloud online storage.
+And today we’ll explain how to access and retrieve accidentally deleted photos from iCloud.